 The following options don't necessarily fall into a certain macro category, but can still be beneficial to your clean meal plan.

 Non-starchy vegetables don’t easily fall into any macro category since they tend to be so low in calories and aren’t a significant source of any macro.
-They are, however, high in micronutrients that provide essential nutrition and can help with your weight loss or muscle gain diet a number of different ways.
+They are, however, high in micronutrients that provide essential nutrition and can help with your weight loss or muscle gain diet in a number of different ways.
 And play a major role in long-term health (12).

 Here is your list of non-starchy veggies to load up on at each meal: